stephanschulz/spread-map/QUICKSTART.md

 ### That's It!

-The web interface will open showing:
+The web interface will open with:
+- **Left Panel**: Compact controls for customizing your map
+- **Main Area**: Large visual preview showing the colored universe grid
+- Changes update **instantly** as you type!

+Features:
+- ✅ **Large visual grid preview** - fills the main screen
+- ✅ Color-coded universes (easy to see the layout)
-- ✅ Live preview (updates as you type)
+- ✅ Live stats (updates as you type)
-- ✅ Customizable dimensions
+- ✅ Compact controls on the left
 - ✅ Instant Excel generation

 No server, no Python, no installation needed!